magnussolution/magnusbilling7/wiki/en/modules/logUsers/logUsers.rst

 Username
 --------

-| We did not write the description to this field.
+| User that executed the action.